 - Referring a child if there are concerns about possible abuse, to Ealing Children's Integrated Response Service (ECRIS) and acting as a focal point for staff to discuss concerns.
-Referrals should be made in writing, following a telephone call. - Keeping written records of concerns about a child even if there is no need to make an immediate referral. - Liaising with other agencies and professionals. - Ensuring that either they or the staff member attend case conferences, core groups, or other multiagency planning meetings, contribute to assessments, and provide a report which has been shared with the parents. - Ensuring that all such records are kept confidentially and securely and are separate from student records, using the new online system Safeguard (www safeguard.software). - Ensuring that any student currently with a child protection plan who is absent from the educational setting without explanation is referred to the Social Worker immediately. - Organising child protection induction and update training at least annually, for all school staff. - Ensuring that all staff are kept informed about child protection responsibilities and procedures through induction, briefings, the staff bulletin, 'hot topics', emails and awareness training. - Any member of staff who starts mid-year will read and sign the appropriate documentation including Keeping Children Safe in Education and the Staff Code of Conduct.
+Referrals should be made in writing, following a telephone call. - Keeping written records of concerns about a child even if there is no need to make an immediate referral. - Liaising with other agencies and professionals. - Ensuring that either they or the staff member attend case conferences, core groups, or other multiagency planning meetings, contribute to assessments, and provide a report which has been shared with the parents. - Ensuring that all such records are kept confidentially and securely and are separate from student records, using the new online system CPOMS (Child Protection Online Management System) (www:dormerswells.cpoms.net).

+- Ensuring that any student currently with a child protection plan who is absent from the educational setting without explanation is referred to the Social Worker immediately. - Organising child protection induction and update training at least annually, for all school staff. - Ensuring that all staff are kept informed about child protection responsibilities and procedures through induction, briefings, the staff bulletin, 'hot topics', emails and awareness training. - Any member of staff who starts mid-year will read and sign the appropriate documentation including Keeping Children Safe in Education and the Staff Code of Conduct.
 The DSL will do 1 to 1 training on child protection.
-Where other adults are working in regulated activity within school, the DSL will ensure that they are aware of the contents of the policy. - Providing safeguarding training for both Engie (cleaning contractors) and the canteen staff at the beginning of October every year. - Safeguarding training for invigilators before they commence work in school.

-- Providing, with the Headteacher, an annual report for the governing body, detailing any changes to the policy and procedures; training undertaken by the DSL's, and by all staff and governors; number and type of incidents/cases, and number of children on the child protection register. - Induct new staff in Child Protection procedures and ensure there is Cultural Competence amongst all staff so they feel confident addressing Child Protection concerns, particularly those that may be prevalent in certain cultures (Female Genital Mutilation & Child Sexual Exploitation). - Providing training opportunities to ensure staff are aware of prevalent issues such as radicalisation, self-harm, suicide, forced marriages, peer abuse, child criminal exploitation, mental health, sexting and domestic abuse. - The DSL will meet with the Safeguarding Governor at least three times a year.
-The governor will act as a 'critical friend' and discussions will take place around policies, caseloads, recent documentation, staff training, student voice etc.
+Where other adults are working in regulated activity within school, the DSL will ensure that they are aware of the contents of the policy. - Providing safeguarding training for both Engie (cleaning contractors) and the canteen staff at the beginning of October every year. - Safeguarding training for invigilators before they commence work in school. - Providing, with the Headteacher, an annual report for the governing body, detailing any changes to the policy and procedures; training undertaken by the DSL's, and by all staff and governors; number and type of incidents/cases, and number of children on the child protection register. - Induct new staff in Child Protection procedures and ensure there is Cultural Competence amongst all staff so they feel confident addressing Child Protection concerns, particularly those that may be prevalent in certain cultures (Female Genital Mutilation & Child Sexual Exploitation). - Provide online safety training for staff including an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring. - Providing training opportunities to ensure staff are aware of prevalent issues such as radicalisation, self-harm, suicide, forced marriages, chid on child abuse, child criminal exploitation, mental health, sexting and domestic abuse. - The DSL will meet with the Safeguarding Governor at least three times a year.
+The governor will act as a 'critical friend' and discussions will take place around policies, caseloads, recent documentation, staff training, student voice etc. - The DSL will ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding.
+Their training should be regularly updated.